Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 He flicks a paw upward and hisses a noise between his teeth that can best be represented as "schwoop!"

 *"Not just that, but the differences between humans of sufficiently divorced cultures can be incredible.
-The Five Eyes nations show some variation in language usage, manners, mannerisms, political leaning...but compare them to the Russian Federation.
+The Five Eyes nations show some variation in language usage, manners, mannerisms, political leaning... but compare them to the Russian Federation.
 Or the People’s Republic of China.
 You tell me, Ava, do you think you have more in common with me, or with [Russian President] Dimitri Goncharov?"*

 **I’ve never met him.**